 However, with so many marketing strategies to choose from, it’s hard to choose which ones to prioritize.
 By adding related products tables to your single product pages and other key areas of your site, you can start increasing revenue and free up time to work on other marketing techniques.

 In this post, we’ll explain what related products are and why they’re useful.
-Then we’ll show you how to add WooCommerce related products tables to your site using a plugin.
+Then we’ll show you 2 ways to add WooCommerce related products tables to your site.
 Let’s dive right in!

 Using WooCommerce related products to increase revenue